KodeMunkie/sm750hdmifb/docs/MODES.md

 32-bit updates exceed the practical bandwidth and latency budget and cause visible lag; RGB565 halves that device-bound traffic.

-Benjamin Brown's custom 8x8 ordered dither preserves apparent gradients and colour detail during quantization.
+KodeMunkie's custom 8x8 ordered dither preserves apparent gradients and colour detail during quantization.
 Its screen-anchored pattern remains stable across partial updates, and its default 94% green gain corrects the visibly strong green channel of raw RGB565 on the tested output.
 For ultrawide modes,